How to Change the Oil in a Honda TRX 400 ATV

 NOTE: Make sure the spring is still hanging at the back of the chamber before you install the new filter.
 Putting the filter in backward causes serious engine damage.

 Step 7.
-Replace the filter cover and its two bolts, then tighten the bolts snug.
+Reinstall the filter cover and its two bolts, then tighten the bolts snug.

 Step 8.
 Tighten the 14mm drain bolt with the crush washer on the oil tank, then do the same with the 12mm bolt on the crankcase.
 Thread both by hand first, then tighten them to 12 or 13 foot-pounds of torque.